Search for the Higgs boson: Tevatron

 On 1 March 2001, the Tevatron Proton-antiproton (pp̅) collider at Fermilab near Chicago commenced its run 2.
 After run 1 (1992–1996), in which the collider had discovered the top quark, Tevatron had shut down for significant upgrades focused on improving the potential for finding the Higgs boson; the energies of the protons and antiprotons was bumped up to 0.98 TeV, and the number of collisions per second was increased by an order of magnitude (with further increases planned as the run continued).
 Even with the upgrades Tevatron was not guaranteed to find the Higgs.
 If the Higgs were too heavy (>180 GeV), then the collisions would not have enough energy to produce a Higgs boson.
 If it were too light (<140 GeV), then the Higgs would predominantly decay to pairs of bottom quarks—a signal that would be swamped by background events, and the Tevatron would not produce enough collisions to filter out the statistics.
-Nonetheless, the Tevatron was at the time the only operational particle collider that was sufficiently powerful to be capable of seeking the Higgs particle at the time.
+Nonetheless, the Tevatron was at the time the only operational particle collider that was sufficiently powerful to be capable of seeking the Higgs particle.

 Operation was planned to continue until the Tevatron could no longer keep up with the Large Hadron Collider.
 This point was reached on 30 September 2011, when the Tevatron was shut down.
 In their final analyses, the collaborations of the two detectors at Tevatron (CDF and DØ) report that based on their data they can exclude the possibility of a Higgs boson with a mass between 100 GeV/c2 and 103 GeV/c2 and between 147 GeV/c2 and 180 GeV/c2 at a 95% confidence level.
 In addition, they found an excess of events that could be from a Higgs boson in the range 115–140 GeV/c2.
 However, the significance of the statistics is deemed too low to base any conclusions on.

 On 22 December 2011, the DØ collaboration also reported limitations on the Higgs boson within the Minimal Supersymmetric Standard Model, an extension to the Standard Model.
 Proton-antiproton (pp̅) collisions with a centre-of-mass energy of 1.96 TeV had allowed them to set an upper limit for Higgs boson production within MSSM ranging from 90 to 300 GeV, and excluding tan β > 20–30 for masses of the Higgs boson below 180 GeV (tan β is the ratio of the two Higgs doublet vacuum expectation values).